French Bulldogs are one of the most popular dog breeds in the United States and Europe, for very good reasons.

-When Breed Standards were modified, allowing fawn-colored dogs to breed, this coat soon became very popular.
+When Breed Standards were modified, to allow fawn French Bulldogs, this coat became extremely popular.
 The basic color of all French Bulldogs is now fawn (or a warm beige color).

-This article uncovers all the colors that the French Bulldog is available in and details any known problems associated with these colors.
+Along with photos, rather than a color chart, we describe all the colors that the French Bulldog is available in and detail known health problems associated with specific colors.

 What are the Breed-Approved French Bulldog colors?

 According to the UK Kennel Club, the only approved French Bulldog colors are Brindle, Fawn and the Pied sub-set.
 All other colors are deemed ‘highly-undesirable’.

 According to the American Kennel Club (AKC), approved French Bulldog colors are Fawn, Fawn and Brindle, Fawn and White, Fawn Brindle and White, Fallow, White, Red, Red Brindle, Red and White, Red Brindle and White.

 As far as the AKC is concerned, the following colors are undesirable: black, black and white, black and fawn, cream and white, fawn and black, fawn brindle and white, and gray and white.